DriftingOtter/ShowMyKeys/README.md

 This project is licensed under the *GNU General Public License v3.0* License - see the LICENSE.md file for details

+## Disclaimers 🚨

+As the code is still in __VERY__ early devlopment, if there is any issues with the code that raise a false positive in game anti-cheat engines.
+I or anyone related to this project is not responsible.

 ## Acknowledgments 📣

 Inspiration, code snippets, etc.